Skip to content

 Over the years, farm dogs from the neighborhood have repeatedly shown up at our house and we have repeatedly reported massive animal welfare violations involving these great dogs.
 Because of this, some of these dogs were then well adopted.
 Unfortunately, many farmers immediately buy new animals.

-You can see Bruce in the pictures.
-He has what's called a 'hobble' on (which translates as 'limping').
-This is nothing more than a massively heavy wooden board that is attached to the dog with a chain to create a limp so that the dog cannot run away.
-As you can see from Bruce, that doesn't always work: He made it to us despite Hobble.
-We now have three cases of Hobble and of course we reported them all immediately, as its use is banned throughout Ireland.
+In the pictures, you can see Bruce.
+He's wearing what's called a 'hobble' (which translates as 'to limp').
+This is nothing more than a massive wooden board attached to the dog with a chain to make it limp, preventing it from running away.
+As you can see from Bruce, this doesn't always work: He managed to get to us despite the hobble.
+We now have three cases of hobble, and of course, we immediately reported all of them, because its use is prohibited throughout Ireland.

 This procedure is also used with horses in Ireland to prevent them from running away.
 The life of farm dogs is a very dark chapter in dealing with dogs in Ireland and there needs to be a lot more awareness that these dogs even exist.
 Their attitude is accepted as “normal” (“We have always done it this way”), where the dogs do not receive any medical care throughout their lives and are usually used for breeding because good money can be made with their puppies.